chriswheatley/christopherwheatley.uk/src/data/interests/03-modern-web-technologies.md

   title: Modern Web Development
 ---

-Keeping up to date with new frameworks and new language features (e.g. CSS Grid).
+Keeping up to date with new frameworks and new features (e.g. CSS Grid).